 This example also demonstrates a different purpose of Macros: Combining a few instructions into a new instruction.
 A subroutine would be very inefficient here.

-The .XM directive is specially designed to exit a Macro expansion prematurely.
+The .XM directive is specifically designed to exit a Macro expansion prematurely.
 This exit can be either conditional or unconditional.